Skip to content

 jjj solution resume "Old approach" # Switch your workspace to this change

-3. Or refute it with a rationale if the approach is no longer viable:
+3. Or withdraw it with a rationale if the approach is no longer viable:

 Terminal window